Acropora elegans: Distribution

 Acropora elegans is not common and occurs in a small range; the Indo-Pacific.
 It is found in Ryukyu, Papua New Guinea, Milne Bay, the Philippines, and two regions of Indonesia.
 It is native to Australia, Japan, Indonesia, the Philippines, Papua New Guinea, and Taiwan.
 There is no exact population for the species, but numbers are known to be decreasing.
 Unlike other Acropora species, given that this occurs in deep water, it potentially is not as threatened by disease and bleaching from rising sea temperatures than other species in the genus.
 Despite this, it is threatened by being prey to starfish Acanthaster planci, coral harvesting, climate change, disease, coral bleaching, fishing, and human activity.
-This species is listed as vulnerable on the IUCN Red List, and is also listed under CITES Appendix II.
+This species is listed as least concern on the IUCN Red List, and is also listed under CITES Appendix II.

 Taxonomy

 It was first described by Milne Edwards and Haime in 1860 as Madrepora elegans, and was later identified as a synonym of Acropora magnifica by Nemenzo in 1971.
 However, it was later re-classified as a separate species, Acropora elegans.